 - Tile Board underlay is generally used to protect finished tiled floors from movement that occur naturally in timber particle boards and plywood floors.
 Tile Board underlay can be purchased from most hardwares.
 It is 6 mm thick and the size is generally 1800 mm x 1200 mm, and is usually nailed down to the timber floor.

 Clean the Area and Check for Bumps

 Use a broom and vacuum to remove all loose particles.
 Use a flashlight parallel to the floor to check for bumps that may not be readily apparent and still need to be removed.
 Shine the flashlight and look for the shadows cast by the bumps.
 Scrape the bumps away and clean the floor.

 If necessary, use floor-leveling compound to fill in any deep gouges to make a smooth surface for the replacement tiling.

 You may wish to speed up the job with a small jackhammer or electric tile stripper.
-Any Tile Wizards store can assist you with these tools.
+Any Tile Wizards store can assist you with these tools, as well as offer you a wide range of tile products.
 You can find Tile Wizards stores across Australia: